-As the conflict in Syria continues into its 11th year, families across the country are facing unprecedented levels of poverty and food insecurity.
+As the crisis in Syria continues into its 12th year, families across the country are facing unprecedented levels of poverty and food insecurity.
 More Syrians are struggling to put food on their tables today than ever before.

 What the World Food Programme is doing in Syria

 WFP’s nutrition programme helps children to get the best possible start in life and supports pregnant and nursing mothers to fight and prevent malnutrition.
-WFP currently supports 412,000 pregnant and nursing women and girls and children aged 6—23 months to access nutrient-rich foods and improve their diets across all 14 governates in Syria.
-Women are provided with cash and vouchers to diversify their diets, improve vitamin and mineral intake, and meet their nutritional needs.
+WFP currently supports over 300,000 pregnant and nursing women and girls and children aged between 6 months and 2 years to access nutrient-rich foods and improve their diets across all 14 governorates in Syria.
+This includes supporting women with value vouchers to diversify their diets, improve vitamin and mineral intake, and meet their nutritional needs.

 Livelihoods and resilience

-WFP’s livelihoods and resilience activities supports families across Syria to protect and restore their livelihoods, improve their food security and enhance their resilience to future shocks.
-Through trainings and the rehabilitation of local infrastructure, Syrian families will have the opportunities they need to remain on their farms, grow their own food and improve their incomes.
+To support communities’ self-sufficiency beyond urgent assistance, WFP supports families across Syria to restore their livelihoods, improve their food security and enhance their resilience to future shocks.
+Through trainings and the rehabilitation of local infrastructure such as irrigation channels and bakeries, Syrian families will have the opportunities they need to remain on their farms, grow their own food and improve their incomes.

 Syria: At home and abroad, families struggle to cope after 11 years of conflict